• ★ Customer Reviews

 The next step is to find work experience in your chosen field.
 You may want to volunteer at local music venues or record live performances at concerts on weekends while you are still in school.
 You want to gain some valuable experience before entering the workforce after graduation.

 I want to be blunt about paying for an expensive degree without a plan.
-I know many students that have graduated from a university with a Bachelor’s, or Masters’s and still haven’t landed a career job at a studio even years later.
+I know many students who have graduated from a university with a Bachelor’s or Master’s and still haven’t landed a career job at a studio even years later.

-This is not to say there are not good programs or degrees out there.
-This industry is highly competitive with large amounts of graduates and audio engineers.
+This is not to say there are no good programs or degrees out there.
+This industry is highly competitive, with a large number of graduates and audio engineers.
 Expect to work hard to try and stand out from the crowd to solidify your career.
 It also depends on the individual if you put yourself out there and network.

 Find a Mentor!
 Learn from the best.